 - If it is safe, turn off all the circuit breakers supplying electricity to wet areas.
 Remove any small electrical devices from these areas.

 - To further minimise any damages, avoid walking on the wet carpet unless necessary.

-- Remove any furniture from the carpet, and place aluminum foil under the legs.
+- Remove any furniture from the carpet, and place aluminium foil under the legs.
 It helps to prevent rust or furniture stains, which consequently may become permanent.

 - Hang draperies and pin-up furniture skirts to avoid contact with wet floors, helping to prevent watermark stains.